sky-music/sky-music.github.io/make-your-own-sheet.md

 <h1>Make your own visual music sheet!</h1>

 <p>Here's a step by step guide how to create your own visual music sheet.</p>
-If you would like to contribute a finished sheet to this website please join our <a href="./discord.html">Discord</a> server by clicking  <a href="./discord.html">Here</a>

 <h2>Step 1 - Install Python</h2>
 <p>If you don't yet have Python 3 already installed on your computer you can download it by clicking <a href="https://www.python.org/downloads/" target="_blank">Here</a></p>